01. Asbestos Use

 Why Was Asbestos Used in Vinyl Products?

-Because of its properties, vinyl has been an ideal material for resilient flooring and wall coverings for decades.
-Vinyl flooring products are especially popular as inexpensive substitutes for linoleum flooring.
+Vinyl is cheap, durable, easy to clean and customizable.
+These qualities have made it a popular choice for flooring and wall coverings for decades.
+Vinyl products were especially popular as inexpensive substitutes for linoleum flooring.

-By the 1980s, manufacturers stopped the use of asbestos in vinyl products.
-Around this time, the Environmental Protection Agency (EPA) and other agencies implemented stricter asbestos regulations.
+By the 1980s, many manufacturers stopped using asbestos in products.
+The Environmental Protection Agency (EPA) and other agencies had implemented stricter asbestos regulations.
 Today, it’s more common to find asbestos vinyl products in older homes and buildings.

 Asbestos Vinyl Products History at a Glance